malmomani997/Assessment/README.md

 - Apache POI

 ## Running the Tests Locally
--  prerequisite :- make sure to comment the following code when you run it locally
+-  prerequisite :- make sure to comment the following code when you run it locally as the following options are only enabled when you want to run your docker file
 - comment all the Chrome options

         options.addArguments("--headless");